UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_CubeMap.rst

       :type: float

+   .. attribute:: lodDistanceFactor

+      The factor to multiply distance to camera to adjust levels of detail.
+      A float < 1.0f will make the distance to camera used to compute levels of detail decrease.

+      :type: float

    .. method:: update()

       Request to update this cube map during the rendering stage.
 This function is effective only when :data:`autoUpdate` is disabled.